amerine/amerine.github.com/_posts/2010-02-24-rvm-rails3-ruby-1-9-2-setup.markdown

 $ bash < <( curl http://rvm.beginrescueend.com/releases/rvm-install-head )
 {% endhighlight %}

-##Install Ruby 1.9.2 HEAD (i.e. latest development code)
+##Install Ruby 1.9.2
 > Note: Your readline directory may be in a different spot.

 {% highlight console %}
-$ rvm install 1.9.2-head -C --with-readline-dir=/opt/local,--build=x86_64-apple-darwin10
+$ rvm install 1.9.2-p0 -C --with-readline-dir=/opt/local,--build=x86_64-apple-darwin10
-Installing Ruby from source to: /Users/mturner/.rvm/rubies/ruby-1.9.2-head
+Installing Ruby from source to: /Users/mturner/.rvm/rubies/ruby-1.9.2-p0

 Running autoconf

-Configuring ruby-1.9.2-head, this may take a while depending on your cpu(s)...
+Configuring ruby-1.9.2-p0, this may take a while depending on your cpu(s)...

-Compiling ruby-1.9.2-head, this may take a while, depending on your cpu(s)...
+Compiling ruby-1.9.2-p0, this may take a while, depending on your cpu(s)...

-Installing ruby-1.9.2-head
+Installing ruby-1.9.2-p0

-Installation of ruby-1.9.2-head is complete.
+Installation of ruby-1.9.2-p0 is complete.

-Updating rubygems for ruby-1.9.2-head
+Updating rubygems for ruby-1.9.2-p0

-Installing gems for ruby-1.9.2-head.
+Installing gems for ruby-1.9.2-p0.

 Installing rake

-Installation of gems for ruby-1.9.2-head is complete.
+Installation of gems for ruby-1.9.2-p0 is complete.

-$ rvm 1.9.2-head
+$ rvm 1.9.2

 $ ruby -v
-ruby 1.9.2dev
+ruby 1.9.2p0
 {% endhighlight %}

 ##Create a Rails 3.0 Gem set and switch to it
 This processes allows us to isolate the Rails 3.0 environment gems.
 {% highlight console %}
-$ rvm rvm use --create 1.9.2-head@rails3
+$ rvm rvm use --create 1.9.2@rails3
 {% endhighlight %}